myplaceonline/myplaceonline/doc/Development.md

     > * Prefer method { do_stuff } instead of method{do_stuff} for single-line blocks.
     > * Follow the conventions in the source you see used already.

-1. Pass keyword arguments to methods.
+1. Except for trivially self-description functions, pass keyword arguments to methods.
 This is more verbose and lengthens refactoring, but it makes function calls self-descriptive.
-Ideally, there would be a way to combine
-    [arbitrary keyword arguments](https://github.com/ruby/ruby/blob/trunk/doc/syntax/methods.rdoc#keyword-arguments)
-    with default values in the function definition, thus allowing transparent passing of hashes across functions and avoiding needing to go into the definition
+Ideally, there would be a way to combine [arbitrary keyword arguments](https://github.com/ruby/ruby/blob/trunk/doc/syntax/methods.rdoc#keyword-arguments) with default values in the function definition, thus allowing transparent passing of hashes across functions and avoiding needing to go into the definition